carvel-dev/carvel/site/content/blog/carvelizing-helm-chart.md

   version: 1.0.0
   # Version release notes (optional; string)
   releaseNotes:
-    The initial release of the Nginx package by wrapping helm Chart.
+    The initial release of the Nginx package by wrapping Helm Chart.
 Nginx Helm chart version is 9.5.4
   # valuesSchema can be used to show template values that
   # can be configured by users when a Package is installed.
   # These values should be specified in an OpenAPI schema format. (optional)
-  # For helm chart, we can either define the configurable values here or let it be.
+  # For Helm chart, we can either define the configurable values here or let it be.
 Even if we don't define them here, we can still customize them.
   valuesSchema:
     openAPIv3:
       title: nginx.bitnami.vmware.com